VISITING WORKSHOPS

 Raku Workshops

-The studio holds monthly studio member only Raku firings throughout the year.
+The studio holds monthly studio member only Raku firings in our state of the art Raku site throughout the year.
 Raku workshops can also be scheduled for your group, studio, guild, school, co-op, etc. See the description below.
-Our Raku facilities include 6 propane fired kilns of various sizes in a spacious firing area complete with all equipment, materials, and supplies.
+Our Raku facilities include 7 propane fired kilns of various sizes in a spacious firing area complete with all equipment, materials, and supplies.
 We can host up to 12 participants.

 Raku Workshops are led by our experienced staff and consist of a supervised glazing and firing session.
 Glazing instruction includes an explanation and description of the available glazes, application, and various expected results.
 Firing instruction includes information on basic kiln theory, loading, firing in oxidation versus reduction atmospheres, and basic post-firing techniques.
 Due to the limited amount of time available and the often wide-ranging experience of participants, we will not cover advanced techniques or complicated individual approaches.